Flip-sort and combinatorial aspects of pop-stack sorting

-\begin{proposition} The algorithm described above, starting with $\P_{1,1;1,1,1}$ and $\P_{2,1;1,1,2}$ and iteratively applying Rules~\ref{itm:expansion:new1}, \ref{itm:expansion:new2}, and~\ref{itm:expansion:add} generates all pop-stacked permutations in a unique way. \end{proposition} \begin{proof} In order to see that all permutations are generated by this strategy we study the corresponding inverse operation.
+The following set of rules describes how, starting from two initial permutation sets $\P_{1, 1; 1, 1, 1} = \{1\}$ and $\P_{2, 1; 1, 1, 2} = \{12\}$, all other sets $\P_{n, k; a, b, c}$ can be generated.
+This heavily relies on the characterization, given in Theorem~\ref{thm:img_ch}, of pop-stacked permutations. \bgroup \setlist[enumerate]{leftmargin=15mm} \begin{enumerate}[(Rule 1)] \itemsep{0mm} \item A new run consisting of a single element is added to the end of all generated permutations.
+For all integers $i$ with $a+1\leq i\leq c$, this operation corresponds to an injection $\P_{n, k; a, b, c}\hookrightarrow \P_{n+1, k+1; i, i, i}$. \item A new run consisting of two elements is added to the end of all generated permutations.
+For all integers $i < j$ with $1\leq i\leq c$ and $a+2 \leq j\leq n+2$, this corresponds to an injection $\P_{n, k; a, b, c}\hookrightarrow \P_{n+2, k+1; i, i, j}$. \item Insert a new second-largest element into the last run of all generated permutations.
+For all integers $i$ with $b+1\leq i\leq c$, this corresponds to the injection $\P_{n, k; a, b, c} \hookrightarrow \P_{n+1, k; a, i, c+1}$. \end{enumerate} \egroup \begin{proposition} The algorithm described above, starting with $\P_{1,1;1,1,1}$ and $\P_{2,1;1,1,2}$ and iteratively applying the expansion rules~\ref{itm:expansion:new1}, \ref{itm:expansion:new2}, and~\ref{itm:expansion:add} generates all pop-stacked permutations in a unique way. \end{proposition} \begin{proof} In order to see that all permutations are generated by this strategy we study the corresponding inverse operation.